Seven Major Campaigns to Support Whistlebowers

 Action #3 of 2024 Strengthen the SEC Whistleblower Program

-Urge Congress to strengthen the SEC Whistleblower Program and protect internal corporate whistleblowers by (1) passing the bipartisan SEC Whistleblower Reform Act of 2023 and (2) Calling on the SEC to broaden its definition of a voluntary whistleblower.
+Urge Congress to strengthen the SEC Whistleblower Program.
+Protect internal corporate whistleblowers by passing the bipartisan SEC Whistleblower Reform Act of 2023.
+Also, call on the SEC to broaden its definition of a voluntary whistleblower.

 Action #4 of 2024 Support the IRS Whistleblower Program Improvement Act

-The Internal Revenue Service (IRS) fails to compensate whistleblowers in a timely manner.
-These delays, which the IRS admits are average over 10-years, cause untold hardship to whistleblowers, many of whom have lost their jobs and careers, and their only hope for economic survival is the compensation promised under law.
+The Internal Revenue Service (IRS) fails to compensate whistleblowers promptly.
+These delays, which the IRS admits are average over 10 years, cause untold hardship to whistleblowers.
+For example, many of them have lost their jobs and careers.
+So, their only hope for economic survival is the compensation promised under law.

 Action #5 of 2024: Fix FCA loopholes

-Thanks for all your support so far!
+Thanks for all your support for the seven major campaigns so far!
 We’ve completed over half of our actions to kick off 2024, and we only have three more to go!
-Today’s action is very important.
-The qui tam provision of the False Claims Act is under attack, even though reports by whistleblowers are responsible for over 70% of recovered assets under the FCA. (amounting to over $50 billion)
+Today’s action is very important because the qui tam provision of the False Claims Act is under attack.
+Whistleblower reports are responsible for over 70% of recovered assets under the FCA. (amounting to over $50 billion)

 Action #6 of 2024 Strengthen the CFTC Whistleblower Program

 The CFTC Whistleblower Program is in danger of being a victim of its own success.
-When the CFTC whistleblower rewards program was introduced, a fund was created to pay whistleblowers using the sanctions collected from whistleblower tips.
-However, this fund was capped at $100 million.
-Since the introduction of the program just over a decade ago, so many whistleblowers have come forward that this fund is almost out.
+The CFTC created a fund when it introduced its whistleblower rewards program.
+The rewards program pays whistleblowers using the sanctions collected from whistleblower tips.
+But, this fund was capped at $100 million.
+Since the program started just over a decade ago, many whistleblowers have come forth.
+As a result, this fund is almost out.

 Action #7 of 2024 Make National Whistleblower Day a Federal Day of Observance

-On behalf of the NWC, today is our last of seven days of action to start the new year, and today’s action is big.
+Today marks the end of our seven major campaigns of action to start the new year.
+Today’s action is significant.
 As many of you know, each year, the National Whistleblower Center holds a celebration for National Whistleblower Day.
-However, even though Congress recognizes the day each year, neither Congress nor the White House have taken action to permanently recognize July 30 as National Whistleblower Day.
+Congress recognizes the day each year.
+Still, they have not taken action to permanently recognize July 30 as National Whistleblower Day.

-Click the links to learn more and take action.
+Click the links to learn more and take action on the seven major campaigns to support whistleblowers.
 Thank you for your continued support.

 Action #1 of 2024 Call on FinCEN to Enact AML Regulations